 The way it works is that you just make a booking and then there’s no reward certificate attached to it.
 As long as you earn or purchase the needed points at least 14 days prior to check-in, you’re good to go.
 If you don’t have the points needed 14 days out, then your reservation gets canceled.

 This is intended as a goodwill gesture, and ultimately also keeps people engaged in the program.
-After all, if you have an award stay booked at a hotel you’re really excited about, then you’re more likely to be engaged in the program and keep earning points.
+After all, if you have an award stay booked at a hotel you’re really excited about, then you’re more likely to keep earning points.

-It’s stated that Marriott has seen a rise in Points Advance bookings at some of the most popular resorts, and many of these end up being canceled.
-Apparently around 25% of all award bookings at some of Marriott’s most popular resorts are Points Advance reservations.
+Marriott Bonvoy isn’t providing any justification for this change.
+Back in 2021, when some negative changes were made to this program, Marriott explained that there had been a rise in Points Advance bookings at some of the most popular resorts, and many of these end up being canceled.
+Apparently around 25% of all award bookings at some of Marriott’s most popular resorts were made using Points Advance reservations.

-This potentially disadvantages members who would otherwise book using their points.
+This is potentially a disadvantage to members who would otherwise book using their points.
 It also has an economic impact on properties, since many stays are canceled just two weeks out, and for some destinations it’s hard to resell rooms at that point.

-What do you make of Marriott Bonvoy’s Points Advance policy change?
+What do you make of Marriott Bonvoy’s Points Advance perk ending?